dnllens/dnllens.github.io/README.md

 ## 2016 Wind Industry Health and Safety Incident Analysis
-- This project contains data, analysis scripts, and visualizations for health and safety incidents that occurred in the wind industry during 2016.
+- This project contains data, analysis scripts, and visualisations for health and safety incidents that occurred in the wind industry during 2016 within the UK and EU.
 The project's goal is to uncover patterns, understand risk factors, and enhance safety standards within the industry.

 #### Data
 - The dataset comprises recorded incidents from the wind industry in the year 2016, capturing various aspects such as incident type, severity, and outcomes.